-Nor98 scrapie was diagnosed in twelve sheep, each case originating in different flocks.
+Nor98 scrapie was diagnosed in five sheep, each case originating in different flocks.
 The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
-Most cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously have been found to be associated with Nor98 scrapie (4).
-There were one Nor98 scrapie case that was carrying the ARR/ARR genotype considered to be strongly resistant (NSP1) towards classical scrapie.
+All cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).